marcospgp/marcospgp.github.io/notes.md

 To force MacOS to interpret a MacBook's ISO keyboard as ANSI, install Karabiner-Elements, then under "virtual keyboard" switch "country code 0" from ANSI to ISO (I know, counter intuitive but it works).

 After logging out and back in, the `§` key will now be interpreted as the proper `\``.

+This also frees up the `< >` key to be used as a go back button (go forward with CMD as modifier) for apps like VSCode.

 ### Shell